 Contributions.
-Covered Tier 1 members of the TRS contributed 5% of earnable compensation to the TRS as required by statute until September 30, 2011.
+Covered Tier 1 members of the TRS contributed 5.0% of earnable compensation to the TRS as required by statute until September 30, 2011.
 From October 1, 2011 to September 30, 2012, covered members of the TRS were required by statute to contribute 7.25% of earnable compensation.
 Effective October 1, 2012, covered members of the TRS are required by statute to contribute 7.50% of earnable compensation.
-Effective October 1, 2021, the covered Tier 2 members' contribution rate increased from 6% to 6.2% of earnable compensation to the TRS as required by statute.
+Certified law enforcement, correctional officers, and firefighters of the TRS contributed 6.0% of earnable compensation as required by statute until September 30, 2011.
+From October 1, 2011, to September 30, 2012, certified law enforcement, correctional officers, and firefighters of the TRS were required by statute to contribute 8.25% of earnable compensation.
+Effective October 1, 2012, certified law enforcement, correctional officers, and firefighters of the TRS are required by statute to contribute 8.50% of earnable compensation.
+Effective October 1, 2021, the covered Tier 2 members' contribution rate increased from 6.0% to 6.2% of earnable compensation to the TRS as required by statute.
+Effective 10/1/2021, the covered Tier 2 certified law enforcement, correctional officers, and firefighters contribution rate increased from 7.0% to 7.2% of earnable compensation to the TRS as required by statute.
 All regular employees of the University are members of the TRS with the exception of temporary employees.
 Contributions for covered employees are mandatory for both employee and employer.

-The University's contribution rate for the year ended September 30, 2022 was 12.43% of annual pay for Tier 1 members and 11.32% of annual pay for Tier 2 members.
-The University's contractually required contribution rate for the year ended September 30, 2021 was 12.36% of annual pay for Tier 1 members and 11.22% of annual pay for Tier 2 members.
+The University's contractually required contribution rate for the year ended September 30, 2023 was 12.59% of annual pay for Tier 1 members and 11.44% of annual pay for Tier 2 members.
+The University's contractually required contribution rate for the year ended September 30, 2022 was 12.43% of annual pay for Tier 1 members and 11.32% of annual pay for Tier 2 members.
 These required contribution rates are a percent of annual payroll, actuarially determined as an amount that, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, with an additional amount to finance any unfunded accrued liability.
-The total contribution requirement for fiscal years 2022, 2021, and 2020 is as follows:
+The total contribution requirement for fiscal years 2023, 2022, and 2021 is as follows:

-2022 2021 2020 Employer Contributions \$ 54,098,003 \$ 51,757,744 \$ 52,175,581 Employee Contributions 31,063,549 29,590,369 29,636,069 Total Contributions \$ 85,161,552 \$ 81,348,113 \$ 81,811,650
+2023 2022 2021 Employer Contributions \$ 57,853,286 \$ 54,098,003 \$ 51,757,744 Employee Contributions 32,888,983 31,063,549 29,590,369 Total Contributions \$ 90,742,269 \$ 85,161,552 \$ 81,348,113

-Pensionable salaries and wages for covered employees participating in TRS were approximately \$452.6 million and \$434.0 million during fiscal years 2022 and 2021, respectively.
+Pensionable salaries and wages for covered employees participating in TRS were approximately \$482.8 million and \$452.6 million during fiscal years 2023 and 2022, respectively.